Home

 • you are HIV positive and on treatment for HIV

 To obtain the self-testing kit, fill out the information below and then click on the submit button.
 It’s that simple.
 If you have questions about ordering, send an email to info@getmyHIVtest.com.
-We will send you an email approximately two weeks after receiving the kit, to request feedback about the getmyHIVtest.com program.
+Orders can take up to two weeks for delivery.

 The following questions help us improve the HIV self-test kit program, to ensure that we are getting kits into the hands of the people who need them the most.